Fancy-Templates/latex-thesis/README.md

 ### Adapting for other Universities or Institutes

-The template provides an `profile` option for the document class, which defaults to `uulm-sp` (at the time of writing this is the only option that works).
+The template provides a `profile` option for the document class, which defaults to `uulm-sp` (at the time of writing this is the only option that works).
-This corresponds to an similarly named folder in [_config/profiles](./_config/profiles) which contains the specific settings for the specific university (logo, coloring, configuration overwrites, titlepage, ...).
+This corresponds to a similarly named folder in [_config/profiles](./_config/profiles) which contains the specific settings for the specific university (logo, coloring, configuration overwrites, titlepage, ...).
 So if you want to make your own definitions, it is probably best to clone-and-own this folder, adapt the settings to your needs, and then set the profile in the document class to your profile.
 If you want this to remain reusable, feel free to contribute your profile to this repository.

 ### Included Modules